AnthonySteele/anthonysteele.github.io/InterfacesAreOverused.md

 It is said that a class must have an interface "for testability".
 This statement might be misleading: adding an interface to a class doesn't make _that class_ more testable, it makes _other classes_ that use that class more testable, when the use the interface instead.
 This is a form of the [Dependency Inversion Principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle) - AKA the **D** in SOLID.

 To use the most common example, a `CustomerRepository` class contains code that talks to a data store.
-It has methods to `Load`, `Save` etc. It could be a SQL database, it could be AWS DynamoDB, or other, it doesn't matter for this example.
+It has methods to `Load`, `Save` etc. The data store could be a SQL database, it could be AWS DynamoDB, or other, it doesn't matter for this example.
 Can you unit test this database code?
 No. [A test that involves a database is not a unit test](https://www.artima.com/weblogs/viewpost.jsp?thread=126923).
 Although you can integration test it instead.

 Giving the `CustomerRepository` an `ICustomerRepository` interface will not change that class's testability.
 What it will do is allow code that uses a `CustomerRepository` to instead use the `ICustomerRepository` and be tested with a substitute implementation.
 You can separate out code that is coupled to the database from the rest, which can now be tested without that database dependency.